Advice About Marketing Strategies For Small Business

 Since such a big part of content marketing is getting a prospect to click on your content, it is vital that you write a great headline.

-Assuming the prospect clicks on your content based on your headline and image, the next thing we need to make sure is that prospect reads and engages with your content as well,
+Assuming the prospect clicks on your content based on your headline and image, the next thing we need to make sure is that the prospect reads and engages with your content as well.

-Today social media is ubiquitous and can no longer be ignored by the small business owner.
+Today, social media is ubiquitous and can no longer be ignored by small business owners.

 Here are six reasons as to why your business must use social media if it hopes to remain relevant.

-Facebook marketing is a great way to use the platform to create brand awareness and engagement.
-Here are a series of post to allow you to make the most of Facebook marketing.
+Facebook marketing is a great way to use a platform to create brand awareness and engagement.
+Here are a series of posts to allow you to make the most of Facebook marketing.

-When it comes to social media there are a ton of metrics marketers look at.
-However, many metrics are vanity metrics which therefore means that a business should be sure to measure the right things.
+When it comes to social media, there are a ton of metrics that marketers look at.
+However, many metrics are vanity metrics which therefore means that a business should make sure to measure the right things.